 • Configure scan targets.
 If your miners live on a subnet the Fleet host can already route to, you can skip host networking and instead tell Fleet which specific subnets or IPs to scan when you add miners.

-To enable host networking in Docker Desktop:
+To enable host networking in Docker Desktop (Linux and macOS):

 1. Open Docker Desktop → Settings → Resources → Network.